The Essential Coram Glossary

 A unique identifier for a device on a network, enabling communication over the internet.

-Digital video cameras that send and receive data over a network or the internet.
-They are commonly used for surveillance and security purposes and offer features such as high resolution, remote access, and advanced analytics.
+IP cameras are digital video cameras that transmit data over networks or the internet.
+They are ideal for security and surveillance, offering high resolution, remote access, and advanced analytics.

 IR (Infrared) Cameras